TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Files/Index.rst

          integer /:ref:`stdWrap <stdwrap>`

    Description
-         (Since TYPO3 6.2) Maximum number of items to return.
+         (Since TYPO3 CMS 6.2) Maximum number of items to return.
 If not set (default), items until the last one are returned.
 If begin and maxItems together exceed the number of available items, no items beyond the last available item will be returned - output won't continue with the first available item.